GalinGamboa/calculatrice/README.md

 # "Important note"

-## This is just a test test to learn how to make files README.md
+## This is just a test to learn how to make files README.md